sanukyadav/slate/source/index.html.md

 Your ticket is not eligible for online rescheduling if it expires in 24 hours.
 A family fare booking is not eligible for pax rescheduling (you have to reschedule all the passengers at a time).

+**FAQs:**

+1. I am getting error: "max limit reached" => Possible Cause: You missed slash at end of api request e.g. pp.goibibobusiness.com/api/reprice instead of pp.goibibobusiness.com/api/reprice/ will give this type of error.
+2. I am getting error : unicode has no object "get" => Possible Cause: you need to pass list of dictionaries for bookingdata while you are passing simply dictionaries.
+3. I am getting error: Flights not connected => Possible Cause: You forgot to append some onward flights inside the onward or return flights dictionary in case of indirect flights (i.e. flights with stop overs)
+4. I am getting error as : 'NoneType' object has no attribute 'get' => Possbile Cause: You might be searching for one way and giving data for two ways or vice versa.
+5. I am getting "Error": "coercing to Unicode: need string or buffer, int found" => Possible Cause: You are passing integer value where string is expected.E.g. "adults":1 instead of "adults":"1" gives this error.
+6. What are leadcodes and how do I know its possible values? => Leadcodes are insurances you wish to choose. getAllLeads API gives you all available insurances for selected vertical.
+Now from response of getAllLeads API you can select Ids for the insurance you wish to select for your journey.
+And give that id surrounded by double quotes as a list (e.g. ["1"] or ["1","2"]) for the value of leadcodes parameter and then you will get total fare inclusive of insurance amount.
+7. I am getting error as : "Error":"0" => Check your bookingdata.You might be passing it as dictionaries while you have to pass it as a list of dictionaries.

 ### HTTP Request Example

 `POST ENV/api/reprice/`